Perth-Artifactory/util/README.md

 ### Generate list of machine operators based on TidyHQ groups

-Formats a markdown table of approved operators based on whether a contact is in a configured TidyHQ group
+Formats a markdown table of approved operators based on whether a contact is in a configured TidyHQ group.
+Passing the special report name "all" will generate a report including a deduplicated list of all other reports.

 #### Setup